-Level I Prerequisites: ENG 111 minimum grade "C" 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours
+Level I Prerequisites: ENG 111 minimum grade "C"

 This course is a continuation of ENG 111 and further develops critical reading and logical thinking skills.
 Students will write argumentative essays using a variety of formats.
 The research paper is emphasized.
 This course was previously ENG 122.